Skip to main content

 Biography

-I joined King’s College London in September 2021 as part of the KCL covid testing lab after completing my BSc in Biochemistry at Middlesex University (1st Class, Honours).
+Anastasia Baffour-Kyei joined King’s College London in September 2021 as part of the Covid testing lab after completing her BSc in Biochemistry at Middlesex University (1st Class, Honours).

-During my time at Kings, I have gained an immense experience in a wide range of laboratory genomics methods.
-These include DNA extraction, amplification, quantification + normalisation with the use of automated and manual services as well as library preparation for Nanopore (using PromethION) and illumina genotyping for genome-wide association studies (GWAS) and epigenome-wide association studies (EWAS).
+At Kings, she has gained experience in a wide range of laboratory genomics methods.
+These include DNA extraction, amplification, quantification and normalisation, with the use of automated and manual services.
+She also has experience in library preparation for Nanopore (using PromethION) and illumina genotyping for genome-wide association studies (GWAS) and epigenome-wide association studies (EWAS).

-In addition to this, I have also supported research groups by providing technical assistance in the setup of their projects, as well as receiving, processing, and storing their samples (Blood, urine, saliva etc) using a LIMS management system.
+She has also supported research groups by providing technical assistance in the setup of their projects, as well as receiving, processing, and storing their samples (blood, urine, saliva, etc.) using a LIMS management system.

 • Haematological disorders including sickle cell disease